Drawing network diagrams

-Network diagrams can be created within any Personal Dataset you have access to in Aleph.
-To get started, click the "Network diagrams" button on any Personal Dataset page, and then the "New diagram" button.
+Network diagrams can be created within any investigation you have access to in Aleph.
+To get started, click the "Network diagrams" button in the sidebar on any investigation page, and then the "New diagram" button.

 You will now be able to map people, companies, and the relationships between them, which will be saved within your Aleph account, and only be visible to you and whomever you choose to share the diagram with.